 The assumptions defined in the Security Target are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
-Detailed information on these security objectives that must be fulfilled by the TOE environment can be found in section 4.4 of the [ST].
+For detailed information on the security objectives that must be fulfilled by the TOE environment, see section 4.4 of the [ST].